realA10001986/Time-Circuits-Display/DIY/README.md

 ## Temperature/humidity sensor

-The firmware supports connecting a temperature/humidity sensor for "room condition mode":
+The firmware supports connecting a temperature/humidity sensor for "room condition mode" and for displaying ambient temperature on a speedo display while idle.

 ![rcmode](https://user-images.githubusercontent.com/76924199/208133653-f0fb0a38-51e4-4436-9506-d841ef1bfa6c.jpg)